-“Birds and Beacons of Michigan” by Kimberly and John Kotzian is now available for preorder from your favorite booksellers. (available March 28, 2020 through Schiffer Publishing)
+“Birds and Beacons of Michigan” by Kimberly and John Kotzian is now available from your favorite booksellers. (released March 28, 2020 through Schiffer Publishing)

 With over 3,000 miles of freshwater coastline, Michigan boasts an impressive 129 lighthouses and 450 species of birds—nearly half the recorded species in the entire United States.
 The same lights that keep sailors safe have long been natural waystations for our avian friends, weary from long flights, to land for a quick rest and refueling.
 More than 100 close-up photos invite visitors to find and identify the colorful birds at 20 iconic lighthouses known to be birding hotspots.
 This handily organized guide also provides location coordinates and a brief history of each beacon, making it a valuable resource for birdwatchers and lighthouse lovers alike.

 This project was born from Kim’s love of birds and bird photography and John’s love of Great Lakes Maritime history.
 On our travels we discovered that a great many of Michigan’s 129 lighthouses are also great birding areas.
 We had the idea of bringing her photos of Lighthouses and Birds into book form to highlight this marriage of our passions.

 While brainstorming potential titles, Kim came up with “Birds and Beacons”, a perfect title.
 From there it was just a matter of putting it all together, a project that took a few years of hard work, but nonetheless a fun and worthy pursuit.